List of Wisconsin Scenic Byways: Door County Coastal Byway

 The Door County Coastal Byway is a 66 mi loop beginning and ending at the intersection of WIS 42 and WIS 57 by Sturgeon Bay.
 The loop follows WIS 42 and WIS 57 along the coasts of Lake Michigan and Green Bay in Door County.
 Highlights include orchards, vineyards, and forests.
 Visitor attractions include shopping, several lighthouses, three state parks (Peninsula, Newport, and Whitefish Dunes), and 10 county parks.
 Natural highlights includes vistas from the Niagara Escarpment and shores of Lake Michigan or Green Bay.
 The Ridges Sanctuary, a National Natural Landmark, is located near WIS 57 by Baileys Harbor.
 Country magazine named the byway on their Top 10 Best Scenic Roads list in 2013.

 In February 2021, the byway was designated as a National Scenic Byway.

 Lower Wisconsin River Road

 The Lower Wisconsin River Road is a 100 mi segment along WIS 60.
-Highlights of the route include Frank Lloyd Wright's buildings Taliesin (his summer home) and House on the Rock along with several battlefields for the Black Hawk War.
+Highlights of the route include Frank Lloyd Wright's summer home, Taliesin, and potentially-Wright-inspired House on the Rock along with several battlefields for the Black Hawk War.